scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Quote: "btw- I have never setup for this LaTeX workflow, so the make_paper.sh fails for me miserably.
-Therefore, no advanced formatting and very probably more basic errors right now.. but, the prose is coming along" - One of the Authors
+Therefore, no advanced formatting and very probably more basic errors right now.. but, the prose is coming along" --One of the Authors

 Segue to general problem, perhaps mention nbconvert tooling (parallel to the above).